World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Croatia vs. Demark

-Croatia head into the last 16 after an impressive group campaign which saw them beat Nigeria, Argentina and Iceland to top Group D.
+Croatia head into the last 16 after an impressive group-stage campaign that saw them beat Nigeria, Argentina and Iceland to top Group D.

-The quality of Real Madrid's Luka Modric and Barcelona's Ivan Rakitic in midfield has allowed Croatia to take control of games, and they also have dangerous attackers in Ante Rebic, Mario Mandzukic and Ivan Perisic.
+The qualities of Real Madrid's Luka Modric and Barcelona's Ivan Rakitic in midfield have allowed Croatia to take control of games, and they also have dangerous attackers in Ante Rebic, Mario Mandzukic and Ivan Perisic.

-Rakitic has said Modric is Croatia's greatest ever player, as shown by Goal:
+Rakitic has said Modric is Croatia's greatest-ever player, as Goal shared:

 Goal @goal